ds-horizon/delivr-sdk-ota/docs/api-ios-swift.md

 The `CodePush` class's methods can be thought of as composite resolvers that always load the appropriate bundle to accommodate the following scenarios:

 1. When an end-user installs your app from the store (e.g., version `1.0.0`), they will get the JS bundle that is contained within the binary.
-This is the default behavior without CodePush.
+This is the behavior you would get without using DOTA, but we make sure it doesn't break :)

-2. As soon as you begin releasing CodePush updates, your end-users will receive the JS bundle that represents the latest release for the configured deployment.
+2. As soon as you begin releasing OTA updates, your end-users will receive the JS bundle that represents the latest release for the configured deployment.
 This allows you to iterate beyond what you shipped to the store.

-3. When you release an update to the App Store (e.g., version `1.1.0`), and your end-users update it, they will once again get the JS bundle contained within the binary.
-This behavior ensures that CodePush updates targeting a previous binary version aren't used, and your users always have a working version of your app.
+3. As soon as you release an update to the app store (like `1.1.0`), and your end-users update it, they will once again get the JS bundle that is contained within the binary.
+This behavior ensures that OTA updates that targetted a previous binary version aren't used (since we don't know if they would work), and your end-users always have a working version of your app.

-4. Repeat #2 and #3 as the CodePush releases and App Store releases continue.
+4. Repeat #2 and #3 as the OTA releases and App Store releases continue.

-Because of this behavior, you can safely deploy updates to both the App Store and CodePush as needed, confident that your end-users will always get the most recent version.
+Because of this behavior, you can safely deploy updates to both the App Store and DOTA as needed, confident that your end-users will always get the most recent version.

 ---